 Foods That Boost Good Cholesterol (HDL)

-Foods rich in omega-3 fatty acids like salmon, almonds, and avocados are champions at this.
+Foods rich in omega-3 fatty acids, like salmon, almonds, and avocados, are champions at this.
 They’re not just tasty; they help increase your HDL levels, making sure the cleanup crew in your blood vessels is strong and efficient.
-Eating these types of foods more often can be a delicious way to keep your heart feeling good.
+If you’re not eating fatty fish two or three times a week, a quality omega-3 fish oil supplement can help fill the gap.
+Eating these foods more often can be a delicious way to support your heart health.

 Foods to Avoid or Consume in Moderation